 Sally’s new work is about colour and composition as well as a search for serenity.
 She feels a sense of peace and quietude while painting, and hopes to pass that sensibility on to the viewer.
 She is influenced by poster art, particularly travel posters, which harks back to her time spent in Connecticut working as a vintage poster restorer.
 Sally hopes to capture the simplicity of poster art, which typically used the process of screen-printing, in her own oil paintings.

-Sally can be found painting in her studio located in Ulladulla, or playing the important role of mother to her two young children.
+Sally can be found painting in her studio located on the Sunshine Coast, Queensland, or playing the important role of mother to her two young children.
 Her work can be bought through Michael Reid Gallery in Murrurundi.

-In 2018, Sally's work was acquired by Parliament House in Canberra, for their permanent collection.
+In 2018, Sally was a finalist in the prestigious Wynne Landscape Prize.
+In 2019, Sally's work was acquired by Parliament House in Canberra, for their permanent collection.

 I begin by travelling through the local countryside with my camera, capturing any beautiful scene that strikes my fancy.
 Back in my studio, I digitally crop the image to simply create a balanced composition.
 I then draw a very precise thumbnail drawing which gets enlarged onto the canvas.
 When I am satisfied with my contour drawing on canvas, I start filling in the colour zones by choosing a larger area to paint first.
 From this point on, each colour is chosen in succession according to surrounding colours on the canvas.